SUGARLOAF MOUNTAIN HERITAGE

 SHC contributed more than 600 hours of volunteer labor which, combined with others, allowed Heber Springs to be named the Volunteer City of the Year in 2013.
 The Tonawanda Base Trail was cleared - 5 bridges, 50 tons of gravel and 70 tons of gravel screenings were used.
 Volunteers built a bridge on the south and north fork of the Hidden Pond Trail, and one on the Summit Trail.
 Benches were built as part of several Eagle Scout projects.

 The 45th Greers Ferry Lake/Little Red River cleanup included 120 volunteers to work on the trails, 600 pounds of trash was removed.
 During the same year the Greers Ferry Trail Council started a trail along the old Missouri North Arkansas Railroad bed; the start of the Sulfur Creek Trail.
 Ultimately, the Sugarloaf Trails will tie into this trail system to complete the Greers Ferry Trail System.

-Hidden Pond Trail, the parking lot, and Trailhead Road were paved which made it wheelchair accessible and ADA Compliant in 2015.
+In 2015 the parking lot, and Trailhead Road were paved.
+Hidden Pond Trail was also paved and became wheelchair accessible.
 Volunteers provided the machinery and labor; the materials were funded by an additional grant.
 The group was awarded another grant to fund half of the picnic tables for the green space at the entrance of the trails.
 SHC raised enough money to fund the other half of the project.
 Today, it is a picnic area.

 Ten years from conception, with the help of the surrounding community, SHC has completed its original mission.
 Additionally, a new mountain biker, train runner trail has also been installed.
 Plans are to add a spur trail for a more experienced level of a rider in the near future.